Political Alignment and Polarization#

 decorate(xlabel="Year", ylabel="Mean (7 point scale)", title="Mean of polviews")

 It looks like the mean increased between 1974 and 2000, decreased since then, and ended up almost where it started.
-The difference between the highest and lowest points is only 0.3 points on a 7-point scale, which is a modest effect.
+The difference between the highest and lowest points is only 0.3 points on a 7-point scale, so none of these changes are drastic.

 mean_series.max() - mean_series.min()